joelparkerhenderson/system-quality-attributes/doc/self-sustainability/index.md

 As a cross-functional constraint, self-sustainability impacts multiple parts of a system and requires coordination and cooperation among various stakeholders.
 For example, a self-sustaining system may require the use of renewable energy sources or recycling of materials to reduce waste and minimize external support.
 It may involve the use of automation and smart technology to optimize energy efficiency and reduce maintenance needs.

-Overall, self-sustainability is a crucial aspect of system design, as it helps to create more efficient and environmentally-friendly systems that can operate indefinitely without requiring significant external support.
-By prioritizing self-sustainability as a system quality attribute, organizations can reduce their dependence on external resources and create more resilient and reliable systems.

 </span>